Jakob Goldschmidt

-Jakob Goldschmidt (also Jacob Goldschmidt; born 31 December 1882 in Eldagsen; died 23 September 1955 in New York) was a German-Jewish banker.
+Jakob Goldschmidt (born 31 December 1882 in Eldagsen; died 23 September 1955 in New York) was a German-Jewish banker.

 Career

 Goldschmidt studied banking from H. Oppenheimer in Hanover.
 In 1907, he worked at the Nationalbank für Deutschland in Berlin.
 In 1909, Goldschmidt founded the private bank Schwarz.
-Goldschmidt held up to 123 supervisory board mandates, including in Ufa, founded in 1917, and IG Farben (1931–1932).
+Goldschmidt held up to 123 supervisory board mandates, including in UFA, a film company founded in 1917, and chemical company IG Farben (1931–1932).

-Art Collector
+Art collector

-Goldschmidt's extensive art collection, which was auctioned off by the Nazis in the 1940s, has been the subject of restitution claims.
+Goldschmidt's extensive art collection was plundered and auctioned off by the Nazis in the 1940s, and has been the subject of restitution claims.
 In 1963, a Dutch court ruled that an Honore Daumier bronze sculpture, Ratiapil, should be returned from a museum in Cologne.
 In 2002, the heirs of Jakob Goldschmidt sought the return of a painting Portrait of a Young Girl in a Bow Window, attributed to Nikolaus Alexander Mair von Landshut from the Ashmolean Museum in Oxford.